Mondovì

 The central Piazza Maggiore lies on two levels and is the heart of Mondovì Piazza, the upper town.

-Beautiful porticoed buildings decorated with frescoes frame the square, such as Palazzo dei Bressani, dating back to the XIII century, the Governor Palace and many others.
+Beautiful porticoed buildings decorated with frescoes frame the square, such as Palazzo dei Bressani, dating back to the XIII century, the Governor Palace, and many others.

-In 1472, for instance, in Mondovì came out the first book printed in Piedmont with modern typography, just sixteen years after the printing work of the Gutenberg Bible.
+In 1472, for instance, in Mondovì came the first book printed in Piedmont with modern typography, just sixteen years after the printing work of the Gutenberg Bible.

 Thigs to do in Mondovì: la Missione